Understanding Capacity Provisioning

 command at any time in order to check which bottlenecks and what kind of processor demands have been recognized by CPM at that particular time.
 This report will also show for what reason CPM might not have recognized the need for additional resources despite of a CPU shortage.

-Why is my OOCoD capacity not deactivated when the time condition ends
+- Why is my OOCoD capacity, defined capacity or group capacity not deactivated when the time condition ends

 - Your CPM configuration file can define a

 specifying the minimum time of an resource activation by CPM, which exceeds the duration between activation of the resource and the end time.
 CPM will wait until this time has expired before deactivating the resource.
-The default minimum activation time is 4 hours.
+The default minimum activation time is 4 hours for temporary capacity and 15 minutes for defined capacity and group capacity.

 - Another workload defined in a different provisioning condition or rule also depends on the additional resources.
 The resources will be deactivated as soon as the last depending workload is no longer in need.